FAQ

 Find more detail in our Eligibility Requirements,

-Steward - At Heritage Adapts!, we use "steward" as a word to describe anyone who cares for heritage.
-And once you take the pledge and join, you will be joining as a steward.
+Steward - At Heritage Adapts!, we use "steward" as a word to describe anyone who cares for heritage and has taken the Heritage Adapts! pledge.
 The work that we each do is incredibly unique, personal, and varied and it is impossible for one word to describe who we are across professions, communities, and passions, but we had to chose a way to describe who we are collectively and thought "steward" was the best fit.
 For those who speak French, our colleagues expressed the sentiment as Gardien du Patrimone.
 If there is another word in your language that represents something similar, please share, we'd love to hear from you.

 Heritage Site - For purposes of the Heritage Adapts!
 Pledge, it includes all tangible cultural heritage, meaning assets that have some physical embodiment of cultural values such as monuments, heritage cities, historic towns, buildings, archaeological sites, cultural landscapes, cultural objects -movable and immovable-, documents, collections, and museums (UNESCO WHC et al. 2013; ICOM 2014b).
 A heritage site can also include a steward of movable and documentary heritage, which include but are not limited to institutions such as archives, libraries, museums and other educational, cultural and research organizations (UNESCO.
 2015).
 Rightsholders or stakeholders for any of these types of assets may take the Heritage Adapts!
 Pledge.